apache/apisix-ingress-controller/docs/en/latest/monitoring.md

 The APISIX helm chart we will deploy later also contains a `ServiceMonitor` resource, so we should ensure the cluster has its CRD installed.
 Installing Prometheus Operator will apply the required CRD.

-Run the following command to install Prometheus and Grafana:
+Run the following command to install Prometheus Operator and Grafana:

 ```bash
 helm repo add prometheus-community https://prometheus-community.github.io/helm-charts